stanleybak/hylaa/README.md

 Hylaa (**HY**brid **L**inear **A**utomata **A**nalyzer) is a verification tool for system models with linear ODEs, time-varying inputs, and possibly hybrid dynamics.

-This is the continuous branch of Hylaa, where we focus on safety verification of strictly linear models.
-The goal is to scale to very large systems with dynamics given by sparse matrices A.
+This is the hybrid branch of Hylaa, where we're working on a new analysis method for hybrid automata.

 The latest version of Hylaa is always available on our github repository at https://github.com/stanleybak/hylaa .
 A website for Hylaa is maintained at http://stanleybak.com/hylaa .

 The code was mostly written by Stanley Bak (http://stanleybak.com) with input from Parasara Sridhar Duggirala (http://engr.uconn.edu/~psd).
 Work on this branch was also done by Dung Hoang Tran.

 Hylaa is released under the GPL v3 license (see the LICENSE file).
-It has been approved for public release (DISTRIBUTION A: Approved for public release; distribution unlimited #88ABW-2016-5976, 22 NOV 2016).
+Earlier versions have been approved for public release (DISTRIBUTION A: Approved for public release; distribution unlimited #88ABW-2016-5976, 22 NOV 2016).

 ### Installation ###